Giving thanks for getting to watch Joel Embiid so early in his basketball career

 "I'd like to say I've been working with him on that, but I think it's more instinctive," Self said of the outlet passes.
 "He's smart.
 He understands.
 He's got feel.
 You know, he played with that AAU team with Chris Walker (Florida) and Brannen (Greene) and Kasey Hill (Florida).
 The only time he touched it was when he rebounded it, so he wanted to try to do something positive.
 He's been doing that for a while."

-In the event you promised you wouldn't watch KU basketball highlights at the Thanksgiving dinner table, we'll leave the sound off these highlights of Embiid blocking shots and throwing outlet passes against Towson.
+In the event you promised you wouldn't watch KU basketball highlights at the Thanksgiving dinner table, we'll leave the sound off for these highlights of Embiid blocking shots and throwing outlet passes against Towson.
 Just hide your iPhone under the table and keep your reactions to yourself.